htruong/sophia_oss/README.md

-Sophia - Open Source Input Method Editor for Android
+Sophia - Intelligent Vietnamese Input Method Editor for Android
 ===

 A complete, ready-to-use, smart keyboard for Android.